-The objective is to gain cost effective exposure to diversifying sources of return distinct from global equity beta and bond duration.
-The LPP I pool will pursue this aim primarily by allocating capital to investment strategies which include External Mandates.
-The benchmark is the HFRI Fund of Funds Conservative (GBP-Hedged) Index.
+The LPP I total return pool seeks to gain cost effective exposure to diversifying sources of return distinct from global equity beta and bond duration.
+The LPP I pool will pursue this aim primarily by allocating capital to investment strategies managed by external third parties ("External Mandates").
+The benchmark is the 1 month GBP LIBOR